School Emergency Notifications

 When there is an unexpected school closure, delay, early release, or other emergency; local radio and TV stations will be notified to make the announcement.
 The district also attempts to let parents & guardians know by our automated calling system, text message alerts, and by posting on our district website.

-The phone numbers called by the calling system are the ones listed as "student lives with" in our student information system.
+The automated phone calling system using the student's household phone number and any cell phones listed for legal guardians of the student.
 If you wish to change or update phone numbers listed or called by this system, please contact the district's Technology Office at 740-385-9329 between 7am and 3pm.

 We believe the best way to receive school emergency information is to sign up for Emergency Text Alerts.
 Twitter text messages go out faster, and are more convenient to receive.
 No waiting on a long winded voice announcement.
 You do not need a Twitter account to receive emergency text alerts, just a cell phone with a text message plan.
 To signup, send a text message to the number 40404 with the message: follow lh_emergency